covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.6.7 =
-Fixed bugs and updated packages and blocks for WordPress 6.2
+Fixed bugs and updated packages and blocks for WordPress 6.2.
+Revised C9 Heading block to create new block on enter.

 = 1.6.6 =
 Fixed production build tools that was causing some backend mobile editing issues for some browsers.